-Organization of the PRM
+Organization of the Programmer's Reference Manual

 The Intel® Graphics PRM is organized into the following content areas:

 Command Reference provides a tabular graphical interface tool for searching for and displaying command opcodes, registers, structures, and instructions.

 GPU Overview introduces the GPU and its subsystems.
 This includes high level descriptions of its hardware pipelines, command formats, register maps, and supported memory/surface formats.